element-plus/element-plus/docs/en-US/component/skeleton.md

 ## Loading state

-When `Loading` ends, we always need to show the real UI with data to our end users. with the attribtue `loading` we can control whether showing the DOM.
+When `Loading` ends, we always need to show the real UI with data to our end users. with the attribute `loading` we can control whether showing the DOM.
 You can also use slot `default` to structure the real DOM element.

 :::demo